Czech Ice Hockey Association: Between the two world wars

 After a successful championship, the union also had the final promise of building a winter stadium with the first artificial ice in Czechoslovakia.
 The construction of the stadium in Štvanice in Prague has faced a number of problems.
 These, among other things, made it impossible for the European Ice Hockey Championship 1932 to be held in Prague.
 In the fall of 1931, the Czechoslovak League of Canadian Hockey (ČSLKH) was established, which merged clubs from the Czechoslovak and German associations.
 Jaromir Citta was the chairman of the then Czechoslovak club, LTC Praha, for the last five years.
 His work has also begun by the Corps of Judges, who associated the judges as other important participants in each hockey match.
 On November 6, 1932, the official and permanent opening of the winter stadium in Štvanice took place.
 A quarter of a year later, the Ice Hockey World Championship took place in 1933, when Czechoslovak hockey players won another title of European Champion.

 While the number of hockey clubs distributed was around 15, the number of hockey clubs under ČSLKH and registered ice hockey players increased until 1938.
 At that time, Hungarian hockey clubs operating in the Czechoslovak territory were also involved in ČSLKH.
 Overall, ČSLKH held in 1938 with 361 member clubs a remarkable European primacy.
-This was due to the organization of the World Championships and the involvement of Canadian hockey players, especially by Prague clubs.
+This was due to the organization of the World Championships and the involvement of Canadian ice hockey players, especially by Prague clubs.
 Both of these facts could have led to the popularity of ice hockey popularity among the public.
-Among the Canadian players, Mike Buckn contributed most to the formation of Czechoslovak Ice Hockey, and at the World Ice Hockey World Championship in 1938 he worked in the home team on the home team.
+Among the Canadian players, Mike Buckna was instrumental to the development of ice hockey in Czechoslovakia and coached the national team to the bronze medal at the 1938 Ice Hockey World Championship, gold at the 1947 Ice Hockey World Championship, and silver in the ice hockey tournament at the 1948 Winter Olympics in St. Moritz.

 The association has managed to establish and complete at least two years of the National Leagues as a new national ice hockey club competition under these favorable conditions.
 This was in the conditions when the only permanent artificial ice area in Czechoslovakia was a great success.

 Criticism

-The Czech Ice Hockey League faces long-standing criticism of the table values of players, which are compared to modern slavery.
-One of the biggest critics of the League is the Players Association.
+The Czech Ice Hockey League faces long-standing criticism of the conditions of national team players, which are compared to modern slavery.
+One of the biggest critics of the League is the Association of Professional Ice Hockey Clubs (APK LH).
 Meanwhile, the first known hockey player to contract out of so many criticized tabloids is Adam Jehlička.